Already have an account? Log in here.

 "My personal enjoyment comes from seeing people’s personal day to day lives colliding with investment choices, investment structuring, and general financial literacy.
 I see myself as the GP of the finance world, knowing much about a lot of areas." - Jonathan Miller

 Jonathan Miller is a wealth manager and co-business owner based in Cape Town, South Africa.
 He was registered as a Chartered Accountant in 2005 and holds undergraduate and postgraduate degrees in Accounting and Finance from the University of Cape Town.
-In 2021 he is pursuing a postgraduate degree in financial planning.
+He is currently pursuing a postgraduate degree in financial planning.

 Mr. Miller has over 15 years of experience in the world of finance.
 After completing his articles at Ernst and Young Cape Town he moved to an international family-owned property company where he worked for 3 years.
 He was involved in sourcing and deploying investor capital into several large property projects in Europe, the UK, and South Africa.
 In 2009, Mr. Miller transitioned to becoming the part-time CFO to a tech startup involved in mobile payments known as wiWallet (later to become wiGroup).
 He was involved in several rounds of Strategic Capital Raises and creating finance structures that ultimately saw the entity move from being an investor-dependent fledgling company to a serious player in the South African and international fintech space.
 During this time Mr. Miller also served as part-time CFO to several NPO and small commercial entities where he grew his skill set in leading diverse teams, property developments, and project management.
 Since 2013, Mr. Miller has worked in the wealth management and financial planning space at Geach Donaldson and Associates, providing investment, retirement, tax, risk, and estate planning to high-net-worth individuals.